-The three sons of Antonio Cavalieri Ducati, an industrial engineer who made his career in the later part of the 19th century, were the founders of Ducati.
-Antonio Cavalieri Ducati, a native of Comacchio, moved to Bologna in the second half of the 19th century, during the height of the Italian industrial revolution.
+The three children of Antonio Cavalieri Ducati, an engineer who became successful towards the end of the XIX century, are the main characters behind the birth of Ducati.
+Antonio Cavalieri Ducati, originally from Comacchio, moved to Bologna in the second half of the XIX century, at the pinnacle of the Industrial revolution.

 In 1924 Adriano Cavalieri Ducati, a brilliant physics student, became famous for his successful attempt to connect Italy and the United States by radio with a short-wave device he himself had fashioned.
 Bologna was going through a period of great turmoil, with the first radio broadcast services and most importantly for the popularity it enjoyed for being the birthplace of the person who had invented the radio, Guglielmo Marconi.

 Driven by the enthusiasm for this successful experiment, on 4 July 1926 the Ducati family founded “Società Scientifica Radio Brevetti Ducati”.